Buccaneer 18: Production

 The design was built by a long line of companies in the United States.
 About 5,000 boats had been built by the time production ended in 2020.

 The design was initially built by Chrysler Marine, a division of the Chrysler Corporation, in Plano, Texas, starting in 1968.
 The company completed just over 4,000 boats, during the period 1968-1980.
 As a result of a government bailout of Chrysler Marine's car manufacturing parent company, the marine division was sold in 1980 to a consortium of six former Chrysler Marine executives who formed Texas Marine International Inc. (Texas Marine Industries), retaining the location in Plano, Texas.
 Texas Marine built about 700 boats in 1981-1982.

 Wellcraft Marine Corporation's Starwind division built the design from 1982-1984, completing about 250 boats.

 From 1985-1986 Gloucester Yachts, part of Lockley Newport Boats, built 59 boats under the name Gloucester 18, before the company went out of business in 1988.
 Cardinal Yachts took over production from 1987-2000, building 28 boats over 13 years.

 In 2008 Nickels Boatworks became the official builder.
-That company merged with WindRider LLC in 2015 and production continued at their Burton, Michigan plant, under the WindRider name until 2020.
+That company merged with WindRider LLC in 2015 and production continued at their Burton, Michigan plant, under the WindRider.